Flushing & Locking Practices

 9.2 Practice Recommendation

-CNSA recommends to lock Centrally Inserted Central Catheters with 0.9% sodium chloride for paediatric and adult patients with cancer (31).
+CNSA recommends locking centrally inserted central catheters (CICCs)with 0.9% sodium chloride for injection for paediatric and adult patients with cancer (32).

 LOCKING PRACTICES - FREQUENCY